 9 awesome free swimming pools and water parks

-Summer is here in a BIG way.
+The mercury is rising and summer is well on its way.
 The days can be hot, sticky and there is only so much air conditioning in the world.

 Don’t worry.
-Grab a towel, some sunscreen and relax because here’s a list of the best free lagoons, pools and water parks to chill you out.
+Grab a towel, some sunscreen and relax because here’s a list of the best free lagoons, swimming pools and water parks across Queensland to chill you and the family out.

 Want to go to the markets?
 Want to watch live music?
 Want to go for a swim?
 Just hit the Esplanade in Cairns.